iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> We are all like the bright moon, we still have our darker side.
+> Yesterday is gone.
+Tomorrow has not yet come.
+We have only today.
 >
-> — Kahlil Gibran
+> — Mother Teresa

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->